Saint John the Evangelist (El Greco, Madrid)

-Saint John the Evangelist is a 1609 work by El Greco, produced towards the end of his time in Toledo, Spain.
+Saint John the Evangelist is a c.1605 work by El Greco, produced towards the end of his time in Toledo, Spain.
 It now hangs in the Museo del Prado, to which it was left in 1921 by the collector César Cabañas Caballero.

-It shows John the Evangelist as a young man holding a chalice, in which is a dragon, referring to his surviving a poisoned cup of wine in prison.
+The painting shows John the Evangelist as a young man holding a chalice, with a small dragon in it, referring to his surviving a poisoned cup of wine in prison.
 It is very similar to the painting of the same subject by the same painter in Toledo Cathedral.